ddemaree/demaree-next/content/notes/2011/2011-05-12-filtering-github-email-notifications.md

   - /post/5421411121/filtering-github-email-notifications
 slug: filtering-github-email-notifications
 tags:
-  - protip
-  - github
+  - "Tips & Tricks"
-  - gmail
+  - GitHub
-  - email
+  - Email
 summary: Filtering GitHub email notifications
 title: Filtering GitHub email notifications
 ---

-*Problem:* My GitHub account is associated with one of my personal email addresses, but I use it (_a lot_) for work.
+_Problem:_ My GitHub account is associated with one of my personal email addresses, but I use it (_a lot_) for work.
 A pull request notification on [that JavaScript route mapper I wrote](https://github.com/ddemaree/bjorn) isn't that important, but an issue or pull request on the Typekit web app or one of our gems is fairly important.
 Those emails need to end up in my work e-mail box — that's the context I want them in, so I can be more free to ignore whatever is going on outside of work when I'm working.

 37signals solves this problem in Basecamp by letting you select a particular email address to use for each account you have access to.
-GitHub doesn't offer much control over email notifications yet, unfortunately, but they *do* include some very useful headers in their emails that make effective filtering way easier:
+GitHub doesn't offer much control over email notifications yet, unfortunately, but they _do_ include some very useful headers in their emails that make effective filtering way easier:

     List-Archive: https://github.com/typekit/webfontloader
     List-Id: <webfontloader.typekit.github.com>